JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 ### Misc Cache Tweaks

+{{ figure(src="bistro_trace.png", caption="NSight trace of Bistro showing an expensive and spiky world cache update") }}

 Finally, I tweaked a bunch of other things based on my testing in Bistro:

-TODO: Trace of Bistro in 0.17

 * Limited indirect rays sent from cache entries during the world cache update step to a max of 50 meters - This prevents long raytraces from holding up the whole threadgroup, improving performance, and prevents far-away samples from influencing the cache, reducing variance.
 * Switched the world cache update workgroup size from 1024 to 64 threads - Much more appropriate for raytracing workloads.
 This fixed some really weird GPU usage traces I was seeing in NSight.